absolute-quantum/cats-blender-plugin/README.md

 - **Optimization**:
   - Added manual download button if Material Combiner is outdated
 - **General**:
+  - Armatures will no longer be forced into rest position after any action
-  - Fixed armature sometimes not getting detected
+  - Fixed armatures sometimes not getting detected
   - Small bug fixes
   - Updated mmd_tools